heatherstock/CV/README.md

 ### Experience

 **Tes Global, Remote / London** (June '19 - present)
-- *Employed permanently after 1 year contract, promoted to Software Engineer Dec '19*
 - *Working on Staff Pulse creating a tool for understanding and developing teachers' wellbeing*
 - *Working with Javascript, Node.js, React/Redux, MongoDB, RabbitMQ, Postgres, SQL, OOP, TTD*
+- *Mentor & Coach*
+- *Initiated a campaign to provide training to junior engineers that was previously lacking.
+Worked with principle engineers to develop a loose program and build their teaching skills.*
+- *Retro facilitator.
+Succeeding in making retros biweekly - up from once or twice a year - and making wellbeing part of the focus, as well as creating a wellbeing check in in the alternate weeks.
-- *Active member of Diversity & Inclusion Working Group*
+- *Active member of Diversity & Inclusion Working Group (2019)*
-- *Mentor*
-- *Actively involved in developing skills of junior engineers*
+- *N.B.
+Employed permanently after 1 year contract, promoted to Software Engineer Dec '19*

 **LYT Yoga Teacher Training** (Jan '20 - Jun '20)
 - *Physical therapy informed yoga teacher training*